-The best way of relieving the symptoms of Dry Mouth will largely depend on the cause and severity.
+The best way of relieving the symptoms of Xerostomia (Dry Mouth) will largely depend on the cause and severity.
 Mild, short-term Dry Mouth can be helped by chewing sugar-free gum, limiting caffeine and alcohol intake, avoiding smoking and keeping well hydrated.

 However, for many people these actions alone are not enough and a saliva substitute (also referred to as a Dry Mouth spray) can be prescribed.
 It is important to choose a spray that not only offers good lubrication but is also mild tasting and pH neutral.

-For this reason, SALIVEZE Dry Mouth Spray is often prescribed to help.
-It is pH neutral and mild flavoured, providing comfort and relief to the patient, whilst helping to facilitate someone’s speech and swallow.
+For this reason, SALIVEZE Dry Mouth Spray is often prescribed to help relieve Dry Mouth symptoms.
+It is pH neutral and mild flavoured, providing comfort and relief to the patient.
+It also helps to re-balance the mouth pH and by offering oral lubrication it can help to facilitate someone’s speech and swallow.

 Dosage and Administration